EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 3. **Convenience & Usability**
 -The device should be easy to install.
 -The device should requires minimal parts/components.
 -The device has an intuitive app/user interface.
+-The Device has audio notification to notify when state is changed.
 -Main Need: *The device should be simple and accessible for all users.*

 5. **Durability & Reliability**